If you think branding refers to what farmers do to unsuspecting cows, you’re very much mistaken.

 In the child’s head, the chocolate dinosaur is familiar and, subconsciously, more trustworthy (it’s also pretty damn cool).

-Extinct mascots aside, here are some other ways your brand can build trust among your audience:
+Extinct mascots aside, here are some branding tips on how to build trust with your customers:

 A company that has a strong brand identity and working culture is more likely to hire new employees.
 And in turn, keep its current employees happy.